sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### Onboarding requirements
 * The DPU must provide additional information such as reboot cause, timestamp, etc as explained in the DPU_STATE schema once it boots its OS to DPU_STATE table.
 * When the DPU reboots itself, should log the reboot cause and update the previous-reboot-cause field in the ChassisStateDB when it boots up again
-* The reboot-cause history should provide a holistic view of the reboot cause of the SmartSwitch host CPU, the reboot-cause of all the DPUs
+* The reboot-cause history on the switch should provide a holistic view of the reboot cause of the SmartSwitch host CPU, the reboot-cause of all the DPUs
 * The DPUs should be uniquely identified and the DPU upon boot may get this ID from the host and identify itself.
 * Implement the required API enhancements and new APIs for DPU management (see details in design section)
 * SmartSwitch should use the existing SONiC midplane-interface model in modular chassis design for communication between the DPU and the NPU/Switch